 Space Required.
-The surface area of a wet pond will normally be at least 1% to 3 % of its contributing drainage area, depending on the impervious cover, pond geometry, etc.
+The surface area of a wet pond will normally be at least 1% to 3 % of its contributing drainage area, depending on the pond's depth.

-Contributing Drainage Area (CDA).
-A contributing drainage area of 10 to 25 acres or more is typically recommended for wet ponds to maintain a healthy permanent pool.
-Wet ponds can still function with drainage areas less than 10 acres, but designers should be aware that these "pocket" ponds will be prone to clogging and experience extreme fluctuations in seasonal water levels and be susceptible to creating nuisance conditions.
+Contributing Drainage Area.
+A contributing drainage area of 10 to 25 acres is typically recommended for wet ponds to maintain constant water elevations.
+Wet ponds can still function with drainage areas less than 10 acres, but designers should be aware that these "pocket" ponds will be prone to clogging, experience fluctuating water levels, and generate more nuisance conditions.
 A water balance should be calculated to assess whether the wet pond will draw down by more than 2 feet after a 30-day summer drought (see equations in Section 6.2).